ashwinmridul/task-management-app/README.md

 * Clone the repository using git clone https://github.com/ashwinmridul/task-management-app.git
 * Install the dependencies using `npm install` in both the client and server directories
-* PostgreSQL is hosted on a free cloud service.
+* PostgreSQL is hosted on a free cloud service(aiven).
+So, no need to setup locally.
-* Start the Node.js server using `npm start` in the `server` directory
+* Start the Node.js server using `DEBUG=server:* npm start` in the `server` directory
 * Start the React application using `npm start` in the `client` directory
 * Open the application in a web browser using http://localhost:3000